 • There are eleven levels of graded curricula for violin, viola, cello, bass, and harp.
 (Guitar requirements to come later.)

-For your convenience, the repertoire and scales for each instrument are listed on the ASTA National Website as PDF files.
+• The requirements and repertoire for each instrument are available on the ASTA National Website.
 Please be sure to have your ASTA user name and password available to gain access to these files.